romnn/imop/README.md

 You can use

 #### TODO

-- done: can compress based on mime type and browser capabilites or specific algo, good api already
-- done: can resize images based on optimizations
+- implement the cli based production server
+  - how to differentiate between static file server and api

 - make the image library generic trait as well
 - implement the cache
 - split into different examples
-- implement the cli based production server
 - do the image resize and encoding in a blocking pool

 - restructure the current code in different files as a library